Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 1. Take as input: a log entry, the timestamp of a log entry to its left, and the timestamp of a log entry to its right.
 2. If the right timestamp minus the left timestamp is less than the Reasonable Monitoring Window, terminate the algorithm.
-Otherwise:
-3. Assert that the log entry is distinguished.
+Otherwise, assert that the given log entry is distinguished.
-4. If the given log entry has a left child in the implicit binary search tree, then recurse to its subtree by executing this algorithm with: the given log entry's left child, the given left timestamp, and the timestamp of the given log entry.
+3. If the given log entry has a left child in the implicit binary search tree, then recurse to its subtree by executing this algorithm with: the given log entry's left child, the given left timestamp, and the timestamp of the given log entry.
-5. If the given log entry has a right child, then recurse to its right subtree by executing this algorithm with: the given log entry's right child, the timestamp of the given log entry, and the given right timestamp.
+4. If the given log entry has a right child, then recurse to its right subtree by executing this algorithm with: the given log entry's right child, the timestamp of the given log entry, and the given right timestamp.

-While the algorithm is recursive, it is initiated with these parameters: the root node in the implicit binary search tree, the timestamp of the leftmost log entry (regardless of its expiration status), and the timestamp of the rightmost log entry.
+While the algorithm is recursive, it is initiated with these parameters: the root node in the implicit binary search tree, the timestamp 0, and the timestamp of the rightmost log entry.
 Note that step 2 is specifically "less than" and not "less than or equal to"; this ensures correct behavior when the RMW is zero.

 This process for choosing distinguished log entries ensures that they are **regularly spaced**.
 Having irregularly-spaced distinguished log entries risks